How to answer questions in presentations exercise

 Close

-9. A phrase that tells people that they can start to ask questions, is
+9. A phrase used in a presentation to tell people that they can start asking questions, is

 Now if there are any questions, I would be pleased to answer them:

-(phrase) A polite way to open the question session in a presentation.
+(phrase) A polite and common way to open the question session in a presentation.
 In Spanish: "Si hay preguntas, me complacerá responderlas".

 Close